neb42/ui-studio/packages/builder/client/README.md

-# `canvas-builder-client`
+# `ui-studio-builder-client`

-Client for the canvas builder
+Client for the UI Studio builder